dougalg/a11y-workshop/Day 1.md

 Note the default focus styles here.
 Most HTML is accessible BY DEFAULT

-Show an example of remove the focus styles:
+Many designers want to remove the focus styles because they show up on click.
+Show an example of this and how it is frustrating for KB users:

 ```css
 *:focus {